minutelab/demos/wordpress/README.md

 While activating the WordPress setup as a single unit (main.mlab), the main container controls the parameters.

 * project name.
 The project name is used as a unique identifier.
-* URL.
-The URL of the WordPress project.
+* php version.
+The php version that will be used for the project.
 * external allocated port.

 **ACTIONS**